 Step 6: As-Is process

 Describe the activities that help to transform inputs to outputs.
 It is time to map the actual process without considering the ideal ‘should be process’ or as per ‘standard operating procedures (SOP)’.
 Some of the points that need to be considered are the major activities of the process, decisions and source of approvals of one step before moving to the next one, areas where multiple methods occur, causes of bottlenecks, extra works and wastes and factors that obstruct process members from performing effectively and efficiently.
-All the steps of the process should be listed and matched with their respective roles carefully.
-The correct flowchart symbols should be assigned and process map should be reviewed for proper flow.
+Carefully list and match all the steps of the process with their respective roles.
+Assign correct flowchart symbols and review process map for proper flow.

 Step 7: Analyze, evaluate and Sign- off

-The process map should be reviewed thoroughly to learn any redundancies, delays, unnecessary steps, ambiguous roles, cycle time, activity lapse, repeated activity flows, bottlenecks and rework loops.
+Review the process steps thoroughly to learn any redundancies, delays, unnecessary steps, ambiguous roles, cycle time, activity lapse, repeated activity flows, bottlenecks and rework loops.
 Next is to evaluate the performance of the process.
 One can make use of the tools to measure the same using Pareto Charts, Cause and Effect diagram, process behavior charts and process modeling and simulation.
 Finally, complete the process improvement plan and after a final review by all the stakeholders, it should be signed off.

 Where can you go wrong?